Van Vlaenderen · The Name

 Hereditary surname

-Identifiable individuals and multi-generational family clusters using the name as a transmitted family identifier.
-Victor van Vlaenderen and his natural sons (1427–1447 charters); the Brugse Vrije testator Joos van Vlaenderen (1547); the East Flanders parish-record families across Bassevelde, Boekhoute, Ursel, and Waarschoot.
+Identifiable individuals and multi-generational family clusters using the name as a fixed, transmitted family identifier.
+Victor van Vlaenderen and his natural sons (1427–1447 charters); the Joos van Vlaenderen family of the 1545–49 Brugse Vrije wardship records; the East Flanders parish-record families across Bassevelde, Boekhoute, Ursel, and Waarschoot.
 Functions 1–3 must be excluded before Function 4 can be counted.

 The Distribution Data